NatalieWhatever/PvZBFNSysBot/README.md

 # PvZBFNSysBot
-A remote mod menu for Plants vs. Zombies: Battle for Neighborville on the Nintendo Switch.
+An RTM tool for Plants vs. Zombies: Battle for Neighborville on the Nintendo Switch.

 # Features
 * Currency editors